New York City's YMCA Camp

-The New York City's YMCA Camp is a recreational and educational sleepover camp in Huguenot, New York and belonged to the YMCA of Greater New York.
-While the YMCA operates day camps in the five boroughs of New York City, the Huguenot Camp was the only sleepover camp of the YMCA of New York City.
+The New York City's YMCA Camp is a former recreational and educational overnight camp in Huguenot, New York that belonged to the YMCA of Greater New York.
+While the YMCA operates day camps in the five boroughs of New York City, the Huguenot Camp was the only overnight camp of the YMCA of New York City.
 The camp was created in 1918.
-In March 2021, it was announced that the camp was to be closed and sold.

-Camp Talcott, Camp McAlister, and Camp Greenkill
+The camp operated for 101 years.
+Following complications from the COVID-19 pandemic, the camp ceased regular operations in March 2020 and did not offer any summer camp programming that year.
+In March 2021, the YMCA of Greater New York announced that the camp would be closed permanently and sold.
+The sale happened later that year.